WillDetlor/TinyClojure/Readme.md

     * Execution speed.
 I'm willing to relax the small size rule a little for large performance gains, but this interpreter is only meant for small scripts.
 Execution speed just isn't that important.
 * If you want to add functionality that violates the golden rule, then as long as it can be turned on and off with an #ifdef then that is fine.

+### Hacking TinyClojure

+Tiny Clojure is designed to be as hackable as possible, and all interfaces are documented with Doxygen to make this as accessible as possible.
+However here are a few bullet points to help you before you dive into the source.

+* `Object` is the fundamental dynamic type in TinyClojure.
+All code, data and functions (whether closure or builtins) are instances of this type.
+The convention is that when creating any object, it must be registered with the garbage collector.
+* Parsing and Evaluation are handled by The `TinyClojure` object.
+Pass a string to the parse function and it will return the parsed source code as a data structure.
+To execute this code, call eval on that data.
+Internally there is both a scoped and an unscoped eval function.
+Scoped eval is a wrapper around unscoped eval that creates a new scope before evaluating the code.
+By default use this as it will
+* Interpreter scope objects represent the current "scope", essentially these are

 ### Contact